Vision & Values

 To create a learning environment with high academic expectations for all our learners by working with them to build resilience for them to flourish during and beyond their school years.

 Academic rigour is important.
 We strive to create a school where students achieve their highest expected results in their GCSEs.
 We have high expectations of our students for their school and homework, where they are expected to be submit the best work possible.
 We aim to find a balance between academic learning and a world class character programme.
 We aim not to be an exam factory as we believe it is equally important for our young people to be academically capable as well as emotionally literate, well-rounded individuals who are highly-employable global citizens.

 - We are a values-based school and received our VBE schools award in summer 2017.

 - We have 12 school values which underpin our culture and ethos.

-- Each value is explored for a month in our weekly assemblies and assembly reflection tasks.
+- Each value is explored for a month in our weekly assemblies.

 - Our values underpin our curriculum and we look for teachable moments to embed them in the real world.
 For example in a Drama lesson reading Anne Frank’s Diary we may explore the values of Resilience, Diversity and Kindness when discussing how the Jews were treated by the Nazis.

 - Our rewards celebrate when our values are embodied and our consequences sanction when choices contravene our values.